docQodly/docs/docs/language/string.md

 These examples assume that the current time is 5:30 PM and 45 seconds:

 ```4d
-	 var vsResult : Text
+	 var vsResult : string
-	 vsResult=String(Current time) // $vsResult gets "17:30:45"
+	 vsResult=string(currentTime) // $vsResult gets "17:30:45"
- 	 vsResult=String(Current time,Hour Min Sec) // $vsResult gets "17 hours 30 minutes 45 seconds"
+ 	 vsResult=string(currentTime,Hour Min Sec) // $vsResult gets "17 hours 30 minutes 45 seconds"

 ```

 **String Expressions**

-If *expression* is of the String or Text type, the command returns the same value as the one passed in the parameter.
+If *expression* is of the string type, the command returns the same value as the one passed in the parameter.
 This can be useful more particularly in generic programming using pointers.
 In this case, the *format* parameter, if passed, is ignored.

 **Boolean Expressions**

-If *expression* is of the Boolean type, the command returns the string “True” or “False” in the language of the application.
+If *expression* is of the boolean type, the command returns the string “True” or “False” in the language of the application.
 In this case, the *format* parameter, if passed, is ignored.

 **Undefined Expressions**